outrunnl/dbcollect/README.md

 When complete, a ZIP file will be created in the /tmp directory.
 This file contains the database overview and, by default, the last 7 days of AWR or Statspack reports.
 All temp files will be either cleaned up or moved into the ZIP archive.

+### Oracle running as other user than 'oracle'

+DBCollect by default switches to user 'oracle' if you run it as root.
+If you do NOT run as root, run it as the user that Oracle database runs as.
+If you run as root and the database user is NOT 'oracle', use the -u/--user option:

+`dbcollect --user dbuser`

 ### Statspack

 By default, dbcollect attempts to run AWR reports but has a built-in protection against license violations if no previous AWR usage can be detected.
 If you don't have Diagnostics/Tuning package, you can run Statspack reports instead, provided statspack is running and collecting metrics.

 The collection period can be changed with parameters as long as reports are available.
 Run dbcollect with the --statspack option:

 `dbcollect --statspack`

+Statspack is not configured by default on Oracle but requires initial setup.

+To setup Statspack, see [Oracle-base: Statspack](https://oracle-base.com/articles/8i/statspack-8i)

+After setup, you need to wait 7 days to let it collect performance information before running dbcollect.

 ### Changing collect period

-By default, dbcollect collects the last 8 days of AWR/Statspack data.
+By default, dbcollect collects the last 10 days of AWR/Statspack data.
 To change, use the --days option:

 `dbcollect --days 14`

 ### Non-Linux (UNIX) systems

+DBCollect now partly supports AIX and Solaris systems.
+You need to have Python 2 installed.

-If Python (2) is installed, just run 'dbcollect' - it will fail on the 'syscollect' part that retrieves Linux information but will still get all the Oracle related information.
+Just run 'dbcollect' - it will fail on the 'syscollect' part that retrieves Linux information but will still get all the Oracle related information.

 If Python is not installed, you can run the SQL scripts separately per DB instance:

 `@collect-awr [days] [offset]`